 Woman Narrates How Her First Baby Died After She Was Allegedly Turned Away at the Kasoa Polyclinic

-• A Ghanaian mother shared her harrowing experiences with two different public hospitals in Kasoa, Central Region
+- A Ghanaian mother shared her harrowing experiences with two different public hospitals in Kasoa, Central Region

-• The woman shared her story after the death of Abigail Opoku at the Kasoa Mother and Child Hospital on Sunday, April 26, 2026
+- The woman shared her story after the death of Abigail Opoku at the Kasoa Mother and Child Hospital on April 26, 2026

 Source: UGC

-Another woman shared her experience as an expecting mother who delivered at the same hospital.
-In a video, the woman indicated that most of the nurses at the Kasoa Mother and Child Hospital treat the patients poorly.
+In a video, the woman claimed that most of the nurses at the Kasoa Mother and Child Hospital treated their patients poorly.

 "The midwife I met there saved my life.
 She told me that she did not know what would happen to me when she leaves.
-She was supposed to leave after her shift, but she stayed back and waited for me to deliver."
+She was supposed to leave after her shift, but she stayed back and waited for me to deliver.

-The woman indicated that the health workers in the public hospitals in Kasoa do not treat the patients well.
-She further recounted how her first child died in her womb due to negligence of health workers at the Kasoa Polyclinic.
+The woman further alleged that the health workers in the public hospitals in Kasoa do not treat the patients well.

 "I had passed my due date and was transferred to Kasoa Polyclinic, but the nurse sent me away.
 She said it was late and the queue was already long.
-I entered the labour room to speak to a midwife about my issue."
+I entered the labour room to speak to a midwife about my issue.

 "The midwife asked me to go for a scan so they can determine what to do.
 That was when we found out the baby had died in my womb," she added.